unrust/uni-app/README.md

 at your option.

 ### Contribution

+You can contribute to this library through pull requests.
+If you do so, please update the CHANGELOG.md and CREDITS.md files.
+If you provide a new feature, consider adding an example as a tutorial/showcase.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any